marcmartin-prog/martins-auto-sales/content/buildings/country-barn/index.md

   animals.
 Add a lean-to and make it more versatile and attractive and to allow for storage for your tractor or vehicle.
 standardFeatures:
-  - 7'4" Sidewalls
+  - 8' Sidewalls
-  - "Advantech Flooring "
+  - 3/4 Tongue and Groove "Lifetime" Flooring or Concrete Floor
   - 7'x7' Double Door
   - Full Loft with Staircase
   - Your Choice of Colors